Cayn183/simple-bar-card/README.md

 # Simple Bar Card

 English and German documentation are provided below.
-This README has been updated to reflect new features added to the card (bubble-style, improved theming, dark-mode background support and config aliasing).
+This README has been updated to reflect new features added to the card (improved theming, dark-mode background support and config aliasing).

 ---